-Copy Editor & Editor
+Managing Copy Editor

 Ivan T. W.’s most recent scholarly paper, “Postpatriarchialist Narrative, Hegemony, and Modernism: The Stasis of Context: Neomodern Discourse in the Works of Dwayne Johnson” was considered so brilliant that only Lauer himself was said to be able to understand even a single word of it.
 Also, Christopher Hitchens once gave him a wedgie.

 Managing Music Editor & Contributing Editor

 Pardeep Lal lives in Los Angeles where he makes music under the alias of Glassful.
 An avid reader and writer, Pardeep’s work tends to focus on musical subjects and related topics.
 He is currently working as an audio engineer and musician.

 Margherita is a freelance graphic designer based in Edinburgh.
 Usually spotted in the kitchen, eating or planning her next meal.

 Samantha K Mosca is a jack of many trades: an actress, a writer, a poet, an academic, an activist, a photographer, and podcast host.
 Currently, her day job is managing the household of one teenager, one toddler, and one overworked partner.
 At night, or during otherwise stolen time, Samantha writes, takes photographs, and reviews submissions for the journal.
 Her literary interests span the spectrum of the written and spoken word.
 She holds a first-class BAh in English Literature from Anglia Ruskin University and a first-class honours MLitt in creative writing from the University of Aberdeen.

 Zahrah Ahmad is a writer and artist based in Toronto, Canada.
 She graduated with an English Literature degree and has a background in copywriting and editing.
 She loves to dance, paint, go on adventures, eat delicious food, and binge-watch copious amounts of television and film.